verbb/navigation/docs/template-guides/rendering-nodes.md

 - my-site.com/news
 - my-site.com/news/some-article

-And the menu included a node with the URL for `/news` (either a manual link, or linked to an entry element).
+And the navigation included a node with the URL for `/news` (either a manual link, or linked to an entry element).
 You output the following in your templates:

 ```twig
 {{ craft.navigation.getActiveNode({ handle: 'mainMenu' }) }}